Last updated on February 23rd, 2022 at 12:50 pm

 - With a good tariff, the insurer also steps in if someone causes you damage but cannot pay for it (bad debt cover).

-How to Pick the Right Private Liability Insurance For Expats in Germany
+6) Tips for Choosing Private Liability Insurance For Expats in Germany

 Personal liability insurance costs between 50 and 100 euros per year.
 The price differences between the different tariffs by insurance providers are generally minor.
 However, there can be big differences in the coverage.
 These range from the amounts that the insurance companies pay for in the event of a claim (insured sums) to how you deal with bad debt recovery.